squaregoldfish/infrastructure/devops/roles/icos.mailman/README.md

   all three images are built.
 * The mailman service is started through docker-compose.

-# Structure of the docker images
+# Building the docker images

 All three images are built on the host as part of deployment.
 During the docker build, all three images have their default user's UID modified to match the host mailman user.

-## The 'database' container
+# The 'database' container

 * Vanilla postgresql-10.

-## The 'core' container
+# The 'core' container

 * Runs the actual mailman backend software.
 * Sends mail through the host postfix.